lit/lit/dev-docs/design/how-lit-works.md

 render(ui, container);
 ```

 `render()` can be called multiple times with results of the same template, but different state, and the DOM will be updated to match the state.
-From the author's point of view there's little difference between an initial render and an update.
+From the caller of `render`'s point of view, there is little difference between an initial render and an update.

 # Phases of Template Rendering